UN demands Russia reverse ''illegal'' annexations in Ukraine | Law-Order

 During Wednesday's debate there was strong support for the resolution.

-Australian Ambassador Mitch Fifield called Russia's attempted annexation “illegal and a dangerous escalation” and urged all countries to support the resolution to oppose acts of aggression.
+Australian Ambassador Mitch Fifield called Russia's attempted annexation “illegal and a dangerous escalation” and urged all countries to oppose acts of aggression.

 Ambassador Fergal Mythen of Ireland said voters in the “sham” referendums in the four regions “faced intimidation by the Russian military and Russia's illegitimately appointed authorities”.